 One remarkable characteristic of mmWave networks is that it is sensitive to be blocked by obstacles.
-Therefore, LOS links have a distinctive path loss law with NLOS transmissions.
+Therefore, lineof-sight (LOS) links have a distinctive path loss law with non-line-of-sight (NLOS) transmissions.
 Note that each cluster can be visualized as a dense mmWave network due to the small variance σ^2 of NOMA users.
-Under this condition, one obstacle may block all receivers behind it, so we adopt the LOS disk to model the blockage effect [10], [41].
+Under this condition, one obstacle may block all receivers behind it, so we adopt the LOS disc to model the blockage effect [10,41].
 This blockage model fits the practical scenarios better than other patterns [18], especially for most urban scenarios with high buildings.
-Accordingly, the LOS probability inside the LOS disk with a radius R_L is one, while the NLOS probability outside the disk is one.
+Accordingly, the LOS probability inside the LOS disc with a radius R_L is one, while the NLOS probability outside the disc is one.
 With the aid of such model, we provide the path loss law of our proposed networks with a distance \dot{r} as follows where C{κ} is the intercept and α{κ} is the path loss exponent. $\kappa = L$ and N represent the LOS and NLOS links, respectively.
 U(.) is the unit step function.